 Free or low-cost STD clinics operate in the same manner as a physician’s office, but STD clinics are staffed with doctors who specialize in sexually transmitted infections and their treatments.
 Typically, STD clinics offer more cutting-edge testing options, such as early detection tests or faster results, and provide a more comfortable environment for discussing sexual health issues.
 Testing outside of a general practitioner’s office also keeps a positive diagnosis separate from general health care, which may be important to patients who have seen the same physician for a long time.
 While many people feel there is a stigma attached to visiting an STD clinic, the affordability of free or low-cost STD testing often makes it the only viable option.
 The biggest disadvantage to testing at an STD clinic is usually the inconvenience of long wait times.
 Many STD clinics have a limited schedule for seeing patients.

 Planned Parenthood, known formally as Planned Parenthood Federation of America, is a non-profit organization that provides STD testing and a host of other sexual health and family planning services.
 Because Planned Parenthood provides approximately 300,000 abortions each year in less than 3 percent of its 668 nationwide clinics, the organization is often mired with controversy from onsite prayer, sidewalk counseling, and protesters demonstrating outside clinics.
 Defunding is directly impacted by federal legislation, which has become more stringent in the past decade, resulting in the closure of an average of 24 clinics per year since 2009, with 27 closures in 2014 alone.
-The clinics affected are often not part of the small percentage that perform abortions, leaving many people, especially those in rural areas, without access to reliable sexual health care.
 Despite legislative and pro-life campaigning against Planned Parenthood, the organization remains the largest provider of sexual and reproductive health care in the U.S. In addition to contraception services such as birth control and pregnancy tests, Planned Parenthood provides STD education and testing services, as well as other services like cancer screenings and general health care.

 To get tested for STDs at Planned Parenthood, patients must visit a Planned Parenthood clinic location and request the STD test(s) they need.
 Typically, tests are offered individually, as opposed to in a comprehensive package.
 Most locations test for a variety of STDs, including gonorrhea and chlamydia, syphilis, genital warts, herpes, HIV, trichomoniasis, and other STDs upon request.
-The procedure at the Planned Parenthood clinic goes through the same steps as a doctor’s visit.
+The procedure at the Planned Parenthood clinic is similar to that of a doctor’s visit.
 Once tests are requested, information is collected about the medical and sexual history of the patient, a physical may be performed, and samples are collected, as necessary, to conduct each test.

 Online STD Testing

-There are only two FDA-approved at-home test kit for STDs: The most common is the OraQuick® In-Home HIV Test, available online at the OraSure website, Amazon, online pharmacies, and at pharmacies like Walgreens, CVS, Rite Aid, Kroger, and Walmart.
+There are only two FDA-approved at-home test kit for HIV: One of these is the OraQuick® In-Home HIV Test, available online at the OraSure website, Amazon, online pharmacies, and at pharmacies like Walgreens, CVS, Rite Aid, Kroger, and Walmart.
 OraQuick® is a rapid HIV test approved for in-home use that uses an oral swab to test a fluid sample from the upper and lower gums and provides a result in about 40 minutes.
-While the test is safe and convenient, it is not intended to used without follow-up testing for confirmation of a positive or negative result.
+While the test is safe and convenient, it is not intended to be used without follow-up testing for confirmation of a positive or negative result.
 If the test is used within three months of infection, false negatives are likely.
 False positives are also a possibility, so every positive result should be confirmed with a blood or urine lab test.